hjson6/predTKR/README.md

 org.opensim.modeling.opensimMoco.GetMocoVersionAndDate()
 ```

+Experimental trajectories used by the upper-level objective are assumed to have already been generated from CAMS-Knee raw data through OpenSim inverse kinematics.

 ## Main files

 1. `squatOpt.m` solves the lower-level OpenSim/Moco squat optimization for one subject and one set of weights.